Earlier MSA versions:

 Each party agrees that the following terms and conditions govern each Order Form and/or SOW that references this Agreement:

-- Codat Products: the Codat Products set out in the relevant Order Form, which shall include the Platform.
+Codat Products: the Codat Products set out in the relevant Order Form, which shall include the Platform and enabled Applications.

-- Company (or Companies): companies who make their Company Data available to the Client on the Platform and, for billing purposes only, complete at least one data synchronisation in a given month.
+Company (or Companies): companies who make their Company Data available to the Client on the Platform and, an “active” Company is a Company who has completed at least one data synchronisation in a given month.

-- Fees: the Platform Fees and the Service Fees.
+Fees: the Platform Fees, Overage Fees and the Service Fees.

-- Virus: any thing or device (including any software, code, file or programmeme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programmeme or data, including the reliability of any programmeme or data (whether by re-arranging, altering or erasing the programmeme or data in whole or part or otherwise); or adversely affect the Platform experience, including worms, trojan horses, viruses and other similar things or devices.
+Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the Platform experience, including worms, trojan horses, viruses and other similar things or devices.

 2. USE OF THE PLATFORM AND SERVICES